wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym-giant.md

 **Damage:** 1D4 <br>
 **Movement:** fast, climb average, fly fast &nbsp; &nbsp; **Morale:** coward <br>

 Cats are stealthy and have a very keen sense of sight and smell allowing them to operate in the dark.
-Additionnaly giant tressyms can smell illusions and poison as well as talk the language of sphinxes.
+Additionnaly giant tressyms can smell illusions and poisons as well as talk the language of sphinxes.

-**Attacks:** Each round, the terssym can perform one of these actions:
+**Attacks:** Each round, the giant tressym can perform one of these actions:

-<ins>Claws.</ins> The tressym makes a melee attack (x).
+<ins>Claws.</ins> The giant tressym makes a melee attack (x).

 <ins>Rake.</ins> The giant tressym flies its full movement and lands on a target, which is allowed a save to avoid damage.
 On a hit, the target takes damage (2x) and is prone.